Residues of a tropical zeta function for convex domains: Farey intervals and the zeta function

-For our purposes, the importance of Hata's coefficient is that after the normalization \(T_I(f)=(b+d)c_I(f)\), it behaves like a second-order local quantity attached to the interval \(I\).
+it behaves like a second-order local quantity attached to the interval \(I\).
 Thus the zeta function \(Z_f(s)\) can be expected to be controlled by the local curvature \(f''\), with a geometric weight depending only on the Farey denominators \(b,d,b+d\).
 The next lemma makes this heuristic exact.